Mary-Ann Ochota: Presenting on TV

 She contributed to series 1 and 2 of the ITV archaeology programme Britain's Secret Treasures presenting the history of artefacts including the Pegsdon Mirror, Putney 'Brothel' Token, Stone Priory Seal Matrix, Lincoln Roman Statue, Canterbury Pilgrim Badges and the wreck of HMS Colossus.

 In Britain's Secret Homes (ITV, 2013), she presented the stories of life at Creswell Crags, Derbyshire; St Mungo's Home for Working Girls, London; the Knap of Howar, Orkney, and the Broch of Mousa, Shetland.

 Ochota presented the three-part series, Raised Wild for Animal Planet (broadcast as Feral Children in the UK), investigating cases of 'feral' children, defined as children either raised by or with animals, or children who had survived for a significant period in the wild.
 There were three episodes in Season 1, in Uganda, Ukraine and Fiji.

 Ochota was the co-presenter for Series 19 (2012) of Channel 4's archaeology show Time Team with Tony Robinson.
-She has contributed to current affairs radio programme Weekend World Today on the BBC World Service, BBC Radio 4 (Our Daily Bread) and is a regular reviewer on the Sky News paper preview.

-In 2016, Ochota presented the series "Best of enemies" for German television, in which she travelled around Britain to find out what the British really think about the Germans.
+In 2016, Ochota presented the series "Best of Enemies" for German television, in which she travelled around Britain to find out what the British really think about the Germans.
 The series was aired on the German channel ARD-alpha in English with German subtitles.

+In 2017, Ochota presented a six part BBC series called Britain Afloat traveling the waterways of Britain, discovering how boats have shaped our lives and exploring the regional distinctiveness of boat design and the floating way of life.
+One episode was featured in TV review show Gogglebox.

+Ochota was co-presenter (with Clive Anderson) on the Smithsonian Channel archaeology and history series Mystic Britain(2018-2020).
+It garnered praise for the witty delivery of serious research.
+Both series of Mystic Britain were acquired by and shown on Channel 5 in 2023.

+In 2023 Ochota featured on BBC1's flagship outdoors show Countryfile, talking about her passion for landscape archaeology and the Ridgeway trail.

+Ochota is a regular reviewer on the Sky News weekend paper review.